kriomant/ch57x-keyboard-tool/README.md

 ### Monitoring generated keyboard and mouse events

-The `keyboard` and `mouse` Python modules is the simplest and cross-platform way to monitor keyboard and mouse events.
+The simplest and cross-platform way to monitor keyboard and mouse events is using the `keyboard` and `mouse` Python modules.

 Monitoring keyboard: